Programs Non-QM Loans

 What is a Bank Statement Loan?

-A Bank Statement loan is a home loan program designed for self-employed/ business owners.
-For qualification purposes, the lender uses the deposits made into the business owner’s account as the source of income for qualification purposes, instead of using the applicant’s tax returns.
+A Bank Statement Loan is a home loan program designed for self-employed/ business owners.
+For qualification purposes, the lender uses the deposits made into the business owner’s account as the source of income, instead of using the applicant’s tax returns.

 Is a Bank Statement Loan a Subprime Loan?

-Bank Statement loans are not subprime loans.
-Instead, it is a secondary market loan program for Non-QM loans that qualifies the applicant’s income; however, it uses alternative ways to qualify the applicant.
-Many Non-QM programs like Bank Statement Loans, are designed around the lending needs of a certain market segment.
-Bank Statement Loans are designed for the unique lending needs of Self-employed/ business owners.
+A Bank Statement Loan is not a subprime loan.
+Instead, it is a secondary market program for Non-QM loans that uses alternative ways to qualify the applicant’s income.
+Many Non-QM programs, like a Bank Statement Loan for self-employed and business owners, are designed around the lending needs of a certain market segment.

-The primary difference between these loan types is that the applicant qualifies based on the deposit income in the bank statement, rather than the applicant’s tax returns.
+The primary difference between a 12/24 month Bank Statement Loan and a traditional one is that in the former case the applicant qualifies based on the deposit income in the bank statement, rather than the applicant’s tax returns.

-How long must a borrower be in business to qualify for a Bank Statement Loan?
+How long must a borrower be in business to qualify for a Bank Statement Loan in 2026?

 Can a borrower use PERSONAL bank statement on a Bank Statement Loan?